 Is the recovery key secure and private?

 Yes.
 Our patented zero-knowledge recovery key process is built on our zero-knowledge architecture.
 No one—including Dashlane—has access to your data.
-Your logins and personal information are always “encrypted,” even when we store your data on our servers as a backup and to sync your data across devices.
+Your logins and personal information are always "encrypted," even when we store your data on our servers as a backup and to sync your data across devices.
 Encryption scrambles your data so that no one can read it.
-When you enter your Master Password, your data is “decrypted” on your device and available only to you.
+When you log in to your account, your data is “decrypted” on your device and available only to you.

 Dashlane never stores or shares your recovery key, so we can't tell you your key if you lose it.